ArbeitsgruppeTobiasHarks/dynamic-prediction-equilibria/README.md

 * Install pipenv (if not already) `python3 -m pip install --user pipenv`
 * Run `pipenv install`

-## Download Network Data

-You can download the network data here:

 ## Generate Training Data

 Generating training data is done in two steps: